Demi-urge/menace_sandbox/docs/db_auditing.md

 `audit.log_db_access` captures a tamper-resistant trail of database actions.
 Each entry records what happened and which Menace instance performed it so access to shared resources can be monitored.
+The legacy `audit_db_access.log_db_access` wrapper now simply forwards to this unified API and will be removed in a future release.

 ## Log format